We rescue animals of all types, some waiting destruction in Welsh Pounds, others handed in to us for whatever reason

 Our staff are always available to advise on training or behavioural issues, and are there to assist if needed.

 - Cats: £65

 Last Chance Animal Rescue Centre was founded in 1986, its aim being to rescue and re-home unwanted and abandoned animals.
 Our second Centre opened in New Romney in 2015 and has the same aims and objectives.

 We take in animals, mainly dogs, cats and rabbits and our Centre is constantly filled from two main sources: local ‘handed-in’ pets and Welsh ‘Pound dogs’ saved from their death row sentence.
 For many it truly is their Last Chance.

-Our new veterinary surgeon checks, worms and inoculates all animals, and operates a rigorous neutering policy, as we strongly believe this makes a happier pet and is the most important way to reduce the escalating problem of pet overpopulation.
+Our veterinary surgeon checks, worms and inoculates all animals, and implements our rigorous neutering policy, as we strongly believe this makes a happier pet and is the most important step in reducing the escalating problem of pet overpopulation.
 We also indenti-chip all our dogs and cats.

-We have a non-destruction policy, except on humane grounds, and carry out individual home checks before any animal is placed into a new home, along with follow up visits to ensure the animal has settled.
+We have a non-destruction policy, except on humane grounds, and carry out individual home checks before any animal is placed in a new home, along with follow up visits to ensure the animal has settled.

-Our adopters sign a legal document declaring to give the best possible care, and to ensure that the animal is neutered at the earliest opportunity if this has not already been carried out, we always prefer to home animals to households that have any existing pets neutered.
+Our adopters sign a legal document declaring to give the best possible care, and to ensure the animal is neutered at the earliest opportunity if this has not already been carried out, we always prefer to home animals to households where existing pets are neutered.

 We always take back any former resident if the adopter is unable to keep it, thus ensuring future security for any animal entering Last Chance.